Product Endorsements Product Endorsements

 sonicare

 Philips née Sonicare makes an electric toothbrush that gets your teeth cleaner than anything else I have ever used.
 When Philips bought out Sonicare they expanded the line to 9 different brush head types.
 The basic model is all you need.
 The original, which I use, is called the Elite.
 It lets you use any toothpaste you want.
 Some other electric toothbrushes make you forgo toothpaste because it wears out the gears.
 The Sonicare has a timer that keeps you honest, though they have recently dropped the quadrant timer is the low-end model.
 The brushes last six months.
 The batteries lose their ability to hold a charge after about three years.
 I am on my fourth entire unit.
-It arrived 2012-03-29.
+It arrived 2012-03-29 it is still going fine, but it now takes longer to reach full charge.
 There is very little to wear out other than the rechargeable batteries.
 It works at sonic frequencies, much faster than other brands.
 Going back to a manual brush feels like using a tree branch in comparison.
 The brush itself can get clogged with toothpaste.
 Take the head apart and clean it out with some dental floss or a toothpick and it will became re-energised.
 If it saves you even one cavity it has more than paid for itself, though as toothbrushes go, they are very pricey, including the replacement brushes.
+Each time you brush your teeth, in terms of number of brushstrokes, it is like brushing your teeth manually thirty times.

-electronic product image recommend electronic⇒Philips Sonicare Essence Sonic Toothbrush
+electronic product image recommend electronic⇒Philips/Sonicare Essence Sonic Toothbrushto electronic home

-This is the old style that I use myself.
-It is cheaper than the newer models without the fancy features.
-The only thing seriously wrong with it is after about 3 years, the rechargeable battery gradually loses the ability to hold a charge and you have no option but to discard it.
+This is the older fatter Essence style that I use myself.
+It is cheaper than the newer models without the fancy not-that-useful features.
+The only thing seriously wrong with it is after about 3 years, the rechargeable battery gradually loses the ability to hold a charge and you have no option but to discard the whole unit or buy an new handle from the USA.
 I don’t know if any of the newer models are any better.
 This model comes with only one brush head.
 Philips has also disabled the quadrant timer to remind you to get on with the next quarter of your mouth.
 I suspect they did that hoping to irritate people into buying the crazy expensive models.
 Phht!

 Greyed out stores probably do not have the item in stock